-Acting as a third party depositor under a trust deed executed in 2013, the Company has deposited £20.0m (2020 £83.0m) in fixed income securities with Lloyd's as security for the underwriting activities of its affiliate companies, Aprilgrange Limited and F&G UK Underwriters Limited.
-The fees attaching to this security earned by the Company were £0.6m (2020 £1.3m).
+Acting as a third party depositor under a trust deed executed in 2013, the Company has deposited £18.6 m (2021 £20.0m) in fixed income securities with Lloyd's as security for the underwriting activities of its affiliate companies, Aprilgrange Limited and F&G UK Underwriters Limited.
+The fees attaching to this security earned by the Company were £0.2m (2021 £0.6m).

 The Company has secured licences to write business on a surplus lines basis in the United States of America.
-As a condition of the grant of these licences the Company has deposited £4.0m (2020 £4.0m) into a trust fund.
+As a condition of the grant of these licences the Company has deposited \$5.5m (2021 \$5.4m) into a trust fund.

-Letters of credit to the value of \$1.4m (2020 \$1.4m) have been issued to the Society & Council of Lloyd's against insurance liabilities.
+Letters of credit to the value of \$1.4m (\$1.4m) have been issued to the Society & Council of Lloyd's against insurance liabilities.

 Travelers has a pension scheme in the UK providing benefits based on final pensionable pay.
 This scheme was closed with effect from 1 April 2003.
 Travelers Management Limited bears responsibility for meeting any funding requirements of this scheme.
 In the event that Travelers Management Limited was not able to fulfil its obligations this responsibility would fall to the Company.
-The updated valuation for FRS 102 purposes as at 31 December 2021 identified a surplus of £2.9m (2020 deficit of £4.4m).
+The updated valuation for FRS 102 purposes as at 31 December 2022 identified a surplus of £9.4m (2021 surplus of £2.9m).

-Immediate and ultimate parent company
+29 Immediate and ultimate parent company